-Staff use their planning pf activities to make sure they are promoting children's safety and their understanding of safety.
-We monitor this through our curriculum plans, keywork plans and EYFS areas of learning.
+Staff use their planning of activities to make sure they are promoting children's safety and their understanding of safety.
+We monitor this through our curriculum plans, key-work plans and EYFS areas of learning.

-Another great resource for teaching children about personal safety is the NSPCC Pants campaign, this will be used in the setting and parents made aware of it.
+We also access other resources for teaching children about personal safety, such as the NSPCC Pants campaign, these will be used in the setting and parents made aware of them.